steviecurran/wrangling-lecture/README.md

 Given in conjunction with two notebboks:

-- Ex1.ipynb which uses data we worked with in 2nd year for the concepts mean, variance, the central limit theorem and A/B testing
+- Ex1.ipynb which uses data we worked with in 2nd year for the of concepts mean, variance, the central limit theorem and A/B testing

   Here it is used to introduce dataframes and how these can be combined